Philadelphia Drug Possession Attorney

 You need a relentless advocate to take on Pennsylvania’s tough drug laws

 Don’t be lulled into thinking that state and federal arrests and prosecution of drug possession laws has changed just because of news reports about some states legalizing marijuana.
 Drug possession laws in Pennsylvania are being aggressively enforced and prosecuted.
-The hard-working team of Philadelphia drug possession attorneys at The Law Offices of Michael T. van der Veen take defending you against drug possession charges as seriously as the police and prosecutors who are trying to put you in prison.
+The hard-working team of Philadelphia drug possession attorneys at van der Veen, O’Neill, Hartshorn, and Levin take defending you against drug possession charges as seriously as the police and prosecutors who are trying to put you in prison.

 Controlled substances that can lead to a drug possession arrest

 It is easy to become ensnared in a drug possession charge in Pennsylvania.
 Possession of a controlled substance includes an assortment of drugs and substances including:

 - MDMA (ecstasy)

 Having any number of prescription drugs that are designated as controlled substances can also lead to your arrest if you have them in your possession without a valid prescription from your doctor.
 Pennsylvania state law also makes possession of the component compounds that go into making controlled substances illegal.

 Complex drug laws require a savvy Philadelphia drug defense attorney

 Drug possession charges and penalties depend upon the type of substance you possess and the quantity.
 Charges can range from the lowest grade misdemeanor, all the way to a felony.
 What may begin as a drug possession investigation could turn into a more serious charge of possession with intent to deliver.